richmahn/en_tn/ecc/front/intro.md

 #### What is the Book of Ecclesiastes about? ####

 Ecclesiastes is a group of short teachings that try to answer the question, "What is life?"
-This book speaks about the futility of seeking a purpose in the things of this world.
-From the book's viewpoint, any work we perform or any knowledge and skill we gain are useless.
 Ecclesiastes is a series of thoughts about a variety of subjects, all of them about the purpose and worth of various actions and events.
+From the author's viewpoint, any work we perform or any knowledge and skill we gain are useless.

 #### How should the title of this book be translated? ####